 However, Chateau Lafaurie-Peyraguey and Clos de Lunes (formerly Château Haut Caplane) have taken it one step further.
 Both estates primarily focus their efforts on producing a market-friendly dry white, Clos de Lunes in particular.

-Nevertheless, Sauternes is still renowned for its sweet wines, rather than dry.
-The terroir is utterly unique – the local conditions in this warm and fertile corner of the world include the vital mists that form along the river Ciron on autumn evenings, responsible for aiding the development of the “noble rot” or Botrytis Cinerea, a fungal infection responsible for Sauternes’ inimitable style.
-In the right humid conditions, this peculiar form of mold forms on the Semillon, Sauvignon Blanc, and Muscadelle grapes during the misty nights, then multiplies in the heat of the day to reduce the grape skins to a brown pulp.
+Nevertheless, Sauternes is still renowned for its sweet wines rather than dry.
+Moreover, the terroir is utterly unique – the local conditions in this warm and fertile corner of the world include the vital mists that form along the river Ciron on autumn evenings, responsible for aiding the development of the “noble rot” “or Botrytis Cinerea,” a fungal infection responsible for Sauternes’inimitable style.
+In the right humid conditions, this peculiar mold forms on the Semillon, Sauvignon Blanc, and Muscadelle grapes during the misty nights, then multiplies in the heat of the day to reduce the grape skins to a brown pulp.

 But instead of affecting the grapes with a flavor of rot, Botrytis works miracles, engineering water evaporation as it punctures the skins, leading to higher concentrations of sugar, acids, and flavor in the must.
 The result of painstaking fermentation of vibrant grape juice and aging in small barrels is a wine with an intensity of flavor, a smooth, unctuous texture, impeccable freshness, and an unparalleled ability to age.